Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the core principles of fiduciary duties and be able to identify when such relationships arise, particularly in the contexts of trusts, agency, and company law.
-You will need to apply your knowledge of the duties owed by fiduciaries to specific factual scenarios, distinguishing the general duties from the particular obligations of trustees, agents, and company directors.
+For SQE1, you are required to understand the core principles of fiduciary duties and be able to identify when such relationships arise, particularly in the contexts of trusts, agency, and company law, and to apply your knowledge of the duties owed by fiduciaries to specific factual scenarios, distinguishing the general duties from the particular obligations of trustees, agents, and company directors, with a focus on the following syllabus points:

 - The characteristics defining a fiduciary relationship.